 The Foundation always receives more applications than it has funds to support.
 Even if a project fits the policy priorities, it may not be possible to make a grant.
 Following a donation or refusal allow 12 months to elapse before reapplying.

 The Trustees of the Foundation are Dame Margaret, Helen Barbour and Nichola Bellaby.
-The Administrator is Audrey Harvey.
 The address for correspondence is:

 Tyne and Wear,

 The Barbour Foundation, charity number 328081